Royal Blood tease new single 'Mountains At Midnight', out this week

 Today (May 22), the band shared a 38-second video teaser that sees them working on a heavy song in a recording studio.
 At the end of the clip, it’s confirmed that the single in question will arrive this Thursday (May 25).

 Royal Blood also attached a pre-save link, which contains the name of the imminent new tune.
-Check out the preview in the tweet below.
+You can check out the preview in the tweet below.

 ⛰️🕛https://t.co/3OArHXWvYH pic.twitter.com/z32XF931MJ